 I’m not one to follow food fads very often.
-Actually, that should read “I don’t follow food fads at all”.
-Most of the time if a meal is generally balanced & healthy and I can get everyone in the family to eat it then that’s good enough fo me.
+That should read “I don’t follow food fads at all.”
+Most of the time if a meal is generally balanced & healthy and I can get everyone in the family to eat it then that’s good enough for me.
 I chose “Grains as Mains” to review, not because I am heavily into using ancient grains but because I have been looking for ways to save money on our shopping bills and using more grains is a great, healthy, cheaper alternative to using meat in every meal.

-With this success I tried a few other recipies such as the ‘Millet Cashew Stir Fry” and the “Strawberry Polenta Shortcakes” – they were all a big hit.
-Money saved, menu expanded and bellies happily filled – what could be better?
+With this success I tried a few other recipes such as the ‘Millet Cashew Stir Fry” and the “Strawberry Polenta Shortcakes” – they were all a big hit.
+Money saved, the menu expanded and bellies happily filled – what could be better?

-Grains for Mains has more than just recipies, it has sections explaining grains, how to cook them, the nutients they contain and which grains can be substituted for others in a recipe.
-Everything you need to know is here and the Dorling Kindersley YouTube channel has a number of great videos too.
+Grains for Mains has more than just recipes; it has sections explaining grains, how to cook them, the nutrients they contain and which grains can be substituted for others in a recipe.
+Everything you need to know is here and the Dorling Kindersley YouTube channel has some great videos too.

-Grains and Mains can be found in the Dorling Kindersley Food & Drink Boutique which is full of amazing tomes on everything from soups & tea to BBQ and birthday cakes.
+Grains and Mains can be found in the Dorling Kindersley Food & Drink Boutique which is full of fantastic tomes on everything from soups & tea to BBQ and birthday cakes.